raspberrypilearning/python-quick-reaction-game/README.md

 - Two male to male jumper wires
 - Two tactile buttons

-## Step 0: Set up your Raspberry Pi

-You will need to set up your Raspberry Pi to take part in this activity.
-[See the Raspberry Pi Quick Start Guide here](http://www.raspberrypi.org/quick-start-guide) to get you up and running.

 ## Step 1: Connect the Components

 Before using Python the program the game, you will need to connect the electronic components on a **breadboard** that has lots of holes in it allowing you to connect electrical bits together really easily.
 To help know which pins to connect cables to it is recommended that you download and print a [Raspberry Leaf](https://github.com/simonmonk/wiki_images/raw/master/raspberry%20leaf%20r2.pdf) diagram and place it over the pinson your Raspberry Pi.

 **Activity Checklist:**